nestybox/sysbox-ee/README.md

 runtime to launch regular containers (rather than system containers).
 It's perfectly fine to run system containers launched with Docker + Sysbox alongside regular Docker containers; they won't conflict and can co-exist side-by-side.

-## Sysbox Features

-### Integrates with Docker

--   Launch system containers via the Docker CLI, using simple Docker images.

-### Docker-in-Docker

--   Run Docker inside a container easily and without unsecure privileged containers.

--   Full isolation between the Docker inside the container and the Docker on the host.

-### Kubernetes-in-Docker

--   **Easy:** Deploy K8s inside containers, using the K8s.io "kind" tool, Nestybox's "kindbox" tool, or even simple `docker run` commands.
-See [here](#sysbox-enhances-k8sio-kind) for more.

--   **Super efficient:** without Sysbox, a 10-node cluster eats up 10GB; with Sysbox its eats up 1GB or less.
-And it can be deployed in under 2 minutes!

--   **Secure:** avoid using unsecure privileged containers.

--   **Simple:** Use simple Docker images for the K8s nodes; easily embed any inner pod images into them.

-### Systemd-in-Docker

--   Run Systemd inside a Docker container easily, without complex container configurations.

--   Enables you to containerize apps that rely on Systemd.

-### Fast & Efficient

--   Sysbox uses host resources optimally to reduce container startup time and host storage overhead.

-### Portable

--   Deploy the containers on bare-metal or a VM.

--   Deploy them on premise, in the cloud, an edge device, or even IoT.

-### Easily preload inner container images into the system container image.

--   Using a simple Dockerfile or Docker commit.

-### Strong container isolation

--   No unsecure privileged containers!

--   Root user in the system container maps to a fully unprivileged user on the host.

--   Each system container gets exclusive range of host user IDs (for increased cross-container isolation).

--   Programs inside the system container (e.g., Docker) are limited to using the resources given to the system container itself.

-Please see our [Roadmap](#roadmap) for a list of features we are working on.

 ## Documentation